 - 2) All systems must be approved by CWEC before any installation is started. - 3) The member is responsible for the cost of any system alterations and upgrades.
 These alterations and upgrades must be completed before the DG is installed.
 Payment is required before any system alterations or upgrades are started by CWEC.
 Upgrades could take up to two weeks to complete by CWEC. - 4) A diagram shall be provided to and approved by CWEC before starting the project/installation. - 5) System needs to be installed by a licensed contractor. - 6) Contractor needs to submit Distributed Generation Application & Interconnection Agreement.
 (Refer to Distributed Rules & Regulations sheet, which can be found in the New Distribution System Procedures packet) - 7) Member shall notify contractor that CWEC requires installation of a second meter socket.
 CWEC can install a meter that records kwh DG is generating.
-CWEC will install the meter. - 8) Proof of homeowner's liability coverage with a minimum liability coverage of \$300,000. - 9) Wiring Certificate completed by an electrician who is licensed by the Wisconsin Department of Safety and Professional Services.

-10) Distributed Generation Metering
+CWEC will install the meter. - 8) Proof of homeowner's liability coverage with a minimum of \$300,000 for systems rated 20kW or less.
+For systems rated greater than 20kW, please contact the cooperative. - 9) Wiring Certificate completed by an electrician who is licensed by the Wisconsin Department of Safety and Professional Services. - 10) Distributed Generation Metering - a.

-a.
 Call CWEC so our technician can contact the contractor to schedule installation of meters and system inspection.
 CWEC will furnish, install and maintain watt-hour meter(s) equipped to measure energy flow in and out of the member's distributed generation location.
 This meter will have the ability to record the energy generated by the member that is supplied to the Cooperative's distribution system if the ember generates excess energy.
-Excess energy supplied to the Cooperative's distribution system will be purchased by the Cooperative at the Cooperative's unbundled energy rate.
+Excess energy supplied to the

+Cooperative's distribution system will be purchased by the Cooperative at the Cooperative's unbundled energy rate.

 - b.
 CWEC will furnish a second meter used in measuring total kWh production from the member's distributed generation system.
 This meter will be used in determining total kWh usage at the member's service location. - c.
 The Cooperative reserves the right to charge the member for metering costs above the standard for the rate class of the service. - d.
 The member shall furnish, install and maintain all additional wiring and equipment required for the installation of the member's generating system.
-All wiring must be done in a manner acceptable to the Cooperative. - 11) CWEC will issue the Energy Conservation Rewards credit upon receipt of all required paperwork showing completion of the project and an invoice showing payment to the contractor.
+All wiring must be done in a manner acceptable to the Cooperative.

-DFFINITIONS:
+DEFINITIONS: